 - Make application to the program through the Vocational-Technical Counselor's office. - 2.
-Take a battery of tests on a scheduled date. - The student must be physically and emotionally able to meet the requirements of the program. - After achieving satisfactory scores on all tests, the applicants will complete and/or supply the following: - a.
-Application of admission to the College. - Notarized health occupations application form.
+Take a battery of tests on a scheduled date. - The student must be physically and emotionally able to meet the requirements of the program. - After achieving satisfactory scores on all tests, the applicants will complete and/or supply the following:

-- Health form which includes physical and mental fitness, immunizations record, and examining physician's signature. - d.
-The names and addresses of three (3) references (other than relatives) - An official high school transcript verifying graduation date or General Education Development test scores certifying high school graduation equivalency - f.
+- a.
+Application of admission to the College. - b.
+Notarized health occupations application form. - c.
+Health form which includes phys4al and mental fitness, immunizations record, and examining physician's signature. - d.
+The names and addresses of three (3) references (other than relatives) - e.
+An official high school transcript verifying graduation date or General Education Development test scores certifying high school graduation equivalency - f.
 Be selected by the Admissions Committee - Qualified applicants are considered in the order in which they complete applications requirements.

-MAJOR UNITS OF INSTRUCTIONS SEMESTER HOURS
+MAJOR UNITS OI F INSTRUCTIONS SEMESTER HOURS

 VPN 1101 Vocational Adjustments 1

-Body Structure and Function 2
+VPN 1102 Body Structure and Function 2

-VPN 1102 Nursing I 4
+VPN 1104 Nursing I 4

-VPN 1104 Health 1

-VPN 1111 Basic Nutrition 1
+VPN 1111 Health 1

-VPN 1121 Basic Nutrition i i
+VPN 1121 Basic Nutrition 1

-VPN 1131 Growth and Development
+VPN 1131 Growth and Development 1

 VPN 1202 Basic Techniques of Drug

 Administration 2

 VPN 1203 Nursing II (Introduction to Medical

 Surgical Nursing Needs) 3

-VPN 1213 Nursing III-A (Nursing Needs of
+VPN 1213 Nursing III-A (Nursing Needs of Children

-ALIA 1919 Children) 3

-17841 4992 Nursing V (Nursing Needs of the
+VPN 1223 Nursing V (Nursing Needs of the

-VPN 1223 Mentally and Emotionally III) 3
+Mentally and Emotionally III) 3

-Nursing IV (Nursing Needs of Newborns
+VPN 1224 Nursing IV (Nursing Needs of Newborns

-VPN 1224 and Mothers) 3
+and Mothers) 3

-and Mothers) 1

-VPN 1301 Drug Administration 18
+VPN 1301 Drug Administration 1

-VPN 1318 Nursing III-B (Nursing Needs of Adults) 0.000
+VPN 1318 Nursing III-B (Nursing Needs of

+Adults) 18

 VPN 1324 Vocational Adjustments II 1

 VRE 1000 Employability Skills

 VRE 1010, 1020 Related Education

-1 100 2000) 2100

-(1640 Clock Hours) Total Semester Hours 44